WebTitan #1 Cisco Umbrella Alternative

 How does Cisco Umbrella DNS pricing and licensing compare to WebTitan DNS Filtering pricing?

 WebTitan dns filter is the leading competitor to Cisco Umbrella in 2023 and many customers and MSPs are moving due to the associated cost efficiencies, superior support and AI driven, real time threat intelligence database of 650 million people.
 This article discusses Cisco Umbrella DNS cost when compared to WebTitan from TitanHQ.

 If you would like a price comparison report between Cisco Umbrella and WebTitan drop Natalie a mail to Natalie@TitanHQ.com

-WebTitan, the main Cisco Umbrella alternative, leads the customer review charts in 2022.
+WebTitan, the main Cisco Umbrella alternative, leads the customer review charts.

 What is the cost of Cisco Umbrella?